Subscribe to get the latest buzz in Products, Tutorials, Specials & Skincare!

 The terms "hypoallergenic" and "noncomedogenic" sound so scientific and it gives the illusion that products bearing this descriptive must have been tested.
 It seems true and definitive due to the use of this technical descriptive provided through years of subliminal marketing, so we have come to accept them as fact and to make us feel safe when purchasing that product.

-Although there is much anecdotal evidence scattered throughout forums, message boards, and testimonials from clients, (we have had quite a few ourselves) which provides evidence that the terms hypoallergenic and noncomedogenic must be accurate, there actually isn't any proven data in clinical trials, and has yet to be tested by the US Food and Drug Administration as to the validity of such terms.
+Although there is much anecdotal evidence scattered throughout forums, message boards, and testimonials from clients, (we have had quite a few ourselves) which provides evidence that the terms hypoallergenic and noncomedogenic must be accurate.
+Yet there actually isn't any proven data in clinical trials, and has yet to be tested by the US Food and Drug Administration as to the validity of such terms.

 However, it is a fact that prevention of occluded pores will definitely reduce acne, especially for those that are prone to acne, but not all forms of acne are caused by blocked pores.
 So "noncomedogenic" used as a descriptive helps identify a certain products unlikelihood to cause acne.
 Products making this claim, however, have caused many women to still have breakouts.